lookbusy1344/Searcher/Expected test results.md

 # Test commands and expected results

+These are all automated in the TestSearcher project (xUnit).
+They run against the sample files in the TestDocs folder.

 ## General tests for pdf, docx and txt

 ### searcher.exe -s "terrors of the earth"